opencor/opencor/README.md

 #######

-If you have any question about OpenCOR, please do not hesitate to [contact us](http://www.opencor.ws/user/contactUs.html).
+Please [contact us](http://www.opencor.ws/user/contactUs.html) if you have any questions about OpenCOR.

 #######